The Mennonite Girl |

 Premise / Elevator Pitch - A young Mennonite woman leaves her restrictive religious community to become a military nurse and special forces commander in Ukraine, ultimately finding her true calling while confronting those who killed her husband and threatened her life.

 Potential Readers - The Mennonite Girl will appeal to readers interested in military fiction, strong female protagonists, and stories of personal transformation against the backdrop of modern warfare.
+This work has the potential to resonate strongly with readers seeking complex, character-driven military fiction that explores themes of faith, duty, and personal identity.

 Archetype - The Mennonite Girl is most similar to the Descent story archetype.